Se ahorraron cientos de horas de procesos manuales al predecir la audiencia de juegos al usar el motor de flujo de datos automatizado de Domo.

 Which is why our executive dashboard contains high-level KPIs that help guide overarching business decisions.

-CEOs can get a bird's eye view of financial and sales data like revenue, gross profit margin, and EBITDA, along with other critical marketing, IT, or customer metrics relevant to your business performance with one glance.
+CEOs can get a bird's eye view of financial and sales data like revenue, gross profit margin, and earnings before interest, taxes, depreciation, and amortization (EBITDA), along with other critical marketing, IT, or customer metrics relevant to your business performance with one glance.

 Salesforce dashboard

-Our Salesforce dashboard helps you understand every aspect of your customer relationship management (CRM) and how it impacts sales.
+Our Salesforce dashboard helps you understand every aspect of your CRM and how it impacts sales.
 You'll be able to easily answer questions like, who are your current lead sources?
 Or identify your highest-performing sales reps.

 Track essential metrics like: